TheMightyd7/politicord-expy/README.md

-# Expy
+# Politicord Leveling

-Discord bot for member XP and ranking.
+A forked version of Expy, a Discord bot for member XP and ranking.

 ## Commands